MarufZak/study-logs/nodejs-design-patterns/README.md

 In event-based Node.js, almost all asynchronous APIs we have seen so far work using **buffer mode.** Buffering is creating a buffer (storage), and pushing there the chunks of data received from resource, and when the whole input is processed, passing it back as single blob of data to the caller.

 ![Buffering example](./assets/buffering.png)

+On the other side, streams allow us to pass the data as soon as it’s arrives from the resource.
+As soon as each chunk is available, it can send this chunk to the caller right away, without waiting for all the data to be collected.

+Node.js streams have advantages of space efficiency, time efficiency, and composability.

+In terms of space efficiency, consider the case when we need to process a large file, creating buffer for that is probably not a good idea, and in fact buffer size is limited.
+We can check it with `console.log(buffer.constants.MAX_LENGTH);` with `import buffer from 'buffer'`.